tirzasrwn/shopping-cart/readme.md

 ## About

-A shopping-cart API for study case using go, go-gin, swaggo, and postgresql.
-Main features for this study case are:
+A shopping-cart API for case study using go, go-gin, swaggo, and postgresql.
+Main features for this case studiying are:

 - User can view product list by product category
 - User can add product to shopping cart